Stuart Parkin: Research and career

 In 2007 Parkin was named a distinguished visiting professor at the National University of Singapore, a visiting chair professor at the National Taiwan University, and an honorary visiting professor at University College London.
 In 2008, he was elected to the National Academy of Sciences.
 The Materials Research Network Dresden granted him the Dresden Barkhausen Award in 2009.
-Parkin has been awarded honorary doctorates by the University of Aachen, Germany and the Eindhoven University of Technology, The Netherlands.
+Parkin has been awarded honorary doctorates by the University of Aachen, Germany in 2007, the Eindhoven University of Technology, The Netherlands in 2008, the University of Regensburg, Germany in 2011 and the University of Kaiserslautern, Germany in 2013.

 In 1989 Stuart Parkin discovered the phenomenon of oscillatory interlayer coupling in magnetic multilayers, by which magnetic layers are magnetically coupled via an intervening non-magnetic metallic spacer layer.
 Parkin found that the sign of the exchange coupling oscillates from ferromagnetic to antiferromagnetic with an oscillation period of just a few atomic layers.
 Remarkably, Parkin discovered this phenomenon in thin film magnetic heterostructures that he prepared in a simple home-made sputtering system.
 Parkin, moreover, showed that this phenomenon is displayed by almost all metallic transition elements.
 In what is often referred to as "Parkin's Periodic Table", Parkin showed that the strength of this oscillatory interlayer exchange interaction varied systematically across the Periodic Table of the elements.
 Parkin made numerous other fundamental discoveries which continued the development of the field of "spintronics" of which he is recognised as a prolific scientist.